 Don’t shop… adopt!

 If you are ready for a life-long commitment and are considering a pet turtle, please look into adopting animals from others no longer able to care for them.
 Contact a re-homing organization such as Little RESQ.

-Turtles such as red-eared sliders are not native to Ontario, and releasing them into the wild can cause huge problems for our own native turtles.
+Turtles such as Red-eared Sliders are not native to Ontario, and releasing them into the wild can cause huge problems for our own native turtles.
 These non-native species often carry diseases that can be deadly to our own turtles.
-Also, the competition they present is also very detrimental to Ontario’s turtles.
+Also, the competition they present is also detrimental to Ontario’s turtles.
 Many pet turtle species live in a warmer climate than Ontario’s turtles, and won’t survive in our temperature zone.
-Sliders do survive, however, and have even been shown to breed in the wild in Ontario.
-Our turtles don’t need another threat, so please re-home instead of release!
+Sliders do survive, however, and have even been found to breed in the wild in Ontario.
+Our turtles don’t need another threat, so please re-home instead of releasing!